LordButley/H.o.r.s.e-named-Qwerty/README.md

 | Score      | score           | DecimalField |
 | Difficulty | difficulty      | CharField    |

 There are two sheets associated with the app.
 The first acts as a dump for all the data from the games that have been played.
-The second is generated from the first and order numerically allowing the top 5 to be taken.
+The second is generated from the first and is ordered numerically allowing the top 5 to be taken.
 This is achieved using "=sort(Sheet1!A:C, 2, FALSE)" on the second spreadsheet.

 ## Features to implement in the future